vibbits/training-material/topics/python-programming/tutorials/5_lists_and_tuples/tutorial.md

 - `Set` is a collection which is unordered and unindexed.
 No duplicate members.
 Use curly brackets {} for sets.
 - `Dictionary` is a collection which is unordered, changeable and indexed.
 No duplicate members.
 Use curly brackets {} for dictionaries (see [section 8](8_Dictionaries.ipynb)).

-They are useful in different circumstances, which we'll try to explain below.
+They are useful in different circumstances and each data-type has its own advantage.
+On a small-case example this might not be noticable, however on a larger scale using the right data-type can save you a lot of time.